sbtourist/Journal.IO/README.md

-# Journal.IO
+# Journal.IO 1.2

 Journal.IO is a zero-dependency, fast and easy-to-use journal storage implementation based on append-only rotating logs and checksummed variable-length records, supporting concurrent reads and writes, dynamic batching, tunable durability and data compaction.

-Journal.IO has been forked from the [HawtJournal](https://github.com/fusesource/hawtjournal) project, in order to provide faster development and release cycles, as well as foster open collaboration.
+Journal.IO has been forked from the [HawtJournal](https://github.com/fusesource/hawtjournal) project, in order to provide new features and fixes with a faster development and release cycle, as well as foster open collaboration.

 ## Quickstart